A few cargo-msrv 0.16 release highlights

 The rust releases index, the thing we use to figure out which Rust versions exist, are now only fetched when a

-subcommand needs it (currently cargo msrv find
+subcommand needs it (currently cargo msrv find and cargo msrv verify).

 The changelog